MartinHurnak/NN_project/docs/documentation.md

 ![](images/our_model_h.png)

+If you want to observe individual layers, we recommend downloading this image.

 #### Loss function
 As loss function, we use sum squared error proposed by [5], where we omit box classification part.
 Our modified loss function then looks like this: